Updated 17 December 2020

 Under the GDPR, you also have the right to complain to a Data Protection Authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority.

 General.
-We rely on our Privacy Shield certification to transfer Personal Data that we receive from the EU and Switzerland to the U.S. and we process such Personal Data in accordance with the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability (“Privacy Shield Principles”), as described below.
+We process Personal Data in accordance with the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability (“Privacy Shield Principles”), as described below.

 Choice.
 You may opt out of (i) the disclosure of your Personal Data to third parties that do not provide services to us and/or (ii) uses of your Personal Data for purposes that are materially different from the purposes for which the Personal Data was collected unless you have authorized such different purposes.
 To exercise these rights, please contact us.
 Please see Section 3.4 of this policy for additional information.